 Krakauer v.
 Dish Network LLC

 Bailey Glasser scored a precedent-setting win for a certified class of consumers in its dispute with Dish Network over the company’s appeal of a more than $61.3 million jury verdict and judgment for the class.
 See Krakauer v.
 Dish Network LLC, 925 F.3d 643 (4th Cir.
 2019).
 Dish spent nearly half a decade trying to convince first a North Carolina federal district court and then the federal appeals court that it should not be accountable for telemarketing calls made by its authorized dealer Satellite Systems Network (SSN).
 However, the court disagreed and in a bluntly worded opinion completely affirmed Judge Catherine Eagles’ entry of judgment for the class.
+Additionally, the US Supreme Court declined to review the case leaving intact Bailey Glasser's victory for a class of consumers who received unwanted Dish telemarketing calls.

 The case began at the end of 2014, when lead plaintiff Thomas Krakauer sued saying he was called repeatedly by SSN to hawk Dish Network services despite putting his name on the National Do Not Call Registry.
 Dish argued it was not responsible for SSN's violations of the federal Telephone Consumer Protection Act (TCPA), however the panel did not agree.
 SSN's “entire business model was to make calls like these on behalf of television service providers,” the panel said, and Dish was aware of the illegal calls being placed on its behalf at several different points.